AdobeDocs/commerce-operations.en/help/upgrade/implementation/perform-upgrade.md

 ## Check your work

-Open your storefront URL in a web browser to check whether the upgrade was successful.
-If your upgrade was unsuccessful, your storefront will not load properly.
+To check whether the upgrade was successful, open your storefront URL in a web browser.
+If your upgrade was unsuccessful, your storefront does not load properly.

 If the application fails with a  `We're sorry, an error has occurred while generating this email.` error: